EZGICAKIN/Hello-World/README.md

 # Hello-World

-Just tryng out new things whitout any knowledge.
+Just trying out new things whitout any knowledge.
 WHo knows what will life bring?